Healthy Homes Assessment Churton Park

 What We Do

-As building inspectors, we are experts in all aspects associated with professional house inspects.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the elements involved in expert house inspects.
+We are here to make sure that you make the best choice when it comes to buying your next home.

-We value your money, and undertake comprehensive examinations to make sure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun parts of owning or purchasing your own house.
+We consider your investment to be a serious one and conduct comprehensive inspections so you won’t be faced with any costly or unexpected expenses, which means you can relax and focus on the enjoyable aspects of owning or purchasing your own home.

-We specialise in a range of services to ensure that you are completely informed about the condition of any property you might be contemplating buying or selling in addition to other solutions.
+We are specialised in a range of services to ensure that you are completely aware of the state of any property you may be considering buying or selling as well as additional services.

-We do not just cooperate with you, we also have major clients, including bank branches, local councils, and insurance companies.
-Evidently they appreciate the reassurance provided, due to the details included in our reports on building inspections.
+We don’t just work with you but we also collaborate with a number of major clients, including the local authorities, banks and insurance companies.
+Evidently they like this reassurance provided, by the data contained provided in our building inspection reports.

-Our systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the document, you are able to actually see any problems that might be discovered.
-Through our comprehensive report, it is easy to understand why we have so many customers who recommend our service to family members and acquaintances.
+With our systemised approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your document, you can actually see any issues that could be found.
+Thanks to our detailed report, it is no wonder we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports